shecodez/nomadsnotebook-co/content/legal/privacy.md

 **How do you exercise your rights?** The easiest way to exercise your rights is by filling out our data subject request form available here: [https://nomadsnotebook.co/contact](https://nomadsnotebook.co/contact), or by contacting us.
 We will consider and act upon any request in accordance with applicable data protection laws.

 Want to learn more about what Nomads Notebook Company does with any information we collect?
-See the Table of Contents to review the notice in full.
+See the Document Outline to review the notice in full.

 ## WHAT INFORMATION DO WE COLLECT?